Camera algorithms

 Dual back-to-back fish-eye cameras for 360° panorama stitching.

-This stabilization algorithm is integrated in the MMS 360° stitching algorithm and implements simultaneous stitch and stabilization in a single GPU pass per frame.
+This stabilization algorithm is integrated into the MMS 360° stitching algorithm and implements simultaneous stitch and stabilization in a single GPU pass per frame.
 Uses the per-module factory calibration for stitching.
-This algorithm is MMS property.
+This algorithm is an MMS property.

 MMS SURROUND VIEW